 Avoiding Poison Ivy, Poison Oak, and Poison Sumac

 You can help prevent a poison oak, poison ivy, or poison sumac rash.
 Know what these plants look like.
 And then avoid them.
 They grow in the form of vines, small plants, and large bushes.
-In most cases, poison oak and poison ivy have three leaves per stem.
-Poison sumac has from 7 to 13 leaves per stem.
-Watch out for these plants when you go to any outdoor area, from a friend’s overgrown back yard to the wilderness.
-Urushiol is present in these plants all year round.
+In most cases, poison oak and poison ivy have 3 leaves per stem.
+Poison sumac has from 7 leaves to 13 leaves per stem.
+Watch out for these plants when you go to any outdoor area, from a friend's overgrown back yard to the wilderness.
+Urushiol is present in these plants all year round, even when the leaves are gone.
 So always be on the lookout.

 Poison oak, poison ivy, and poison sumac thrive mainly in unmaintained outdoor areas.
 If you touch these plants, you may get a rash.
 You may also react if you touch something that came in contact with urushiol, such as a dog or cat, clothing, or equipment.
 But the rash caused by these plants is not contagious.

 Wear long pants and a long-sleeved shirt.